-What you’re saying is this car will need a lot of TLC.
-You might even go as far as to say, “Make no mistake here — there’s much work to be done here.”
+What you’re saying is, this car will need a lot of TLC.
+You might even go so far as to say, “Make no mistake — there’s much work to be done here.”

 And here’s a curious thing: When you are honest and transparent about product weaknesses, the customer trusts you.

 When you learn how to write subheadings that help the reader trust you, they’ll be considerably more likely to believe you when you point out the good qualities of your product.